School Science Lessons

 A pregnant woman who has syphilis can pass it on to her unborn baby that may be born dead or badly damaged as a consequence.

-Treponema pallidum, the bacteria that causes syphilis can become a very serious battle for your body if left untreated.
+The bacteria that causes syphilis, (Treponema pallidum) can become a very serious battle for your body if left untreated.

 Syphilis is transmitted by syphilis sores, which can appear on the external genitals mouth, the vagina and rectum.